Community Paramedicine

 Mandate

-The Community Paramedic Program was created to help reduce the ever-increasing number of emergency room visits and decrease the number of calls to 9 1 1.
-We want to help sick people stay at home in a healthy manner as long as possible.
+The Community Paramedic Program was created to help reduce the ever-increasing number of emergency room visits and decrease the number of calls to 9-1 -.
+We want to help sick residents stay healthy and at home as long as possible.

 Procedure